verdict-project/verdict/doc/documentation/tutorial.rst

 We will first issue two queries through Verdict.
 Next, we will compare those approximate answers by Verdict to the exact answers.
-For this guide, we will use relatively simple aggregate queries; however, Verdict supports complex nested queries as well.
+For this guide, we will use relatively simple aggregate queries; however, Verdict supports complex nested queries as presented :ref:`examples` page.

-The first query is a count query.
+The first query is a groupby-count query.

 .. code-block:: bash